yarikos/express-batch/README.md

 ## Description

-Handler for [Express 4](http://expressjs.com/4x/api.html) application that allows to perform batch requests.
+Middleware for [Express 4.x](http://expressjs.com/4x/api.html) that allows for batched API requests.

 It's attached as a handler for a particular route.